€ 1.109,00

-Vertical free-standing lacquered black steel bottle holder.
+Vertical free-standing lacquered matt black steel bottle holder.
 The designer’s signature is engraved on the base.

 Available in two different sizes and four different finishes, it is the perfect solution for both domestic environments and the contract world, including hotels, restaurants, wineries, wine shops and wherever wine is more than just a passion.